 I would avoid using a fancy font on your signature, as many people will see it in a standard email font anyways.

-Click on the table → Table Properties → Change border size to 0pt.
-Copy the design and open your Gmail.
 Click the gear icon to access general settings.
 Create a new signature & paste the design you’ve created.
 Once saved, your signature will now be placed automatically on the bottom of your emails.

 Having an email signature will look more professional and can be updated to promote any deals you’re having or information you want people to see.
 It won’t cost you a penny to make and can be easily updated on Google Docs in the future for changing images and text.